 If a fire can bring people together, drumming can provide a purpose.
-For instance, in the Shamanic Journey, then a Shaman or teacher controls the fire, the drumming, everything.
+For instance, in the Shamanic Journey, a Shaman (2) or teacher controls the fire, drumming.
 They become the conductors of a symphony of spiritual exploration.
-In this way, sound and movement are a powerful mnemonic learning device.
+In this way, sound and movement are powerful mnemonic learning devices.
 Sacred drumming and dance are at the core of many indigenous cultures.
-They use it to pass along knowledge of many things from healing practices and preparation of medicinal plants to their history.
+They use it to pass along knowledge of many things, from healing practices and medicinal plants’ preparation to their history.

-Many ancient cultures took considerable time and effort to understand the use of rhythm and melody.
-They use these tools as mnemonic learning devices.
-The music, rhythm, and dance can communicate complex kinesthetic and cultural knowledge.
-It becomes a foundation for both learning and community building.
+Many ancient cultures took considerable time and effort to understand rhythm and melody as mnemonic learning devices.
+Music and dance create links for memory.
+In this way, it can communicate intricate kinesthetic and cultural knowledge.
+It becomes a foundation for both learning and community building tools.

 The Rhythm and Dance of Silat

-The Indonesian archipelago is a good example of how the rhythms of the Gamelan orchestra are part of the martial arts of Silat and Kuntao.
-These martial arts use the framework that involves several elements.
+The Indonesian archipelago is an excellent example of how the Gamelan orchestra’s rhythms are part of the martial arts of Silat (3) and Kuntao (4).
+These martial arts use a framework that involves several elements.
 It combines music, dance, and martial arts techniques.
-It makes an efficient mnemonic learning device. <
+It makes an efficient mnemonic learning device.

 The dance movements incorporate the use of peripheral vision.
 Thus, giving the dancer the characteristic far-away stare.
 The sacred dances encoded various martial arts principles.
-So, when the dancer performs the choreography of the dance, they are practicing their fighting art.
-No matter the situation, they can move in proper alignment to counter any attack.
+So, when the dancer performs their dance, they practice their fighting art.
+No matter the situation, they can move with proper alignment to counter any attack.

 This tradition combines peripheral vision with and music.
 The practitioner enters a trance-like state of mind.
 It enables one to engage the parasympathetic nervous system.
-This overrides the automatic engagement of the sympathetic nervous system.
-This is our fight, flight, or freeze reaction.
+It overrides the automatic engagement of the sympathetic nervous system.
+It’s our fight, flight, or freeze reaction.
 It makes us react without thinking to avoid danger.
 Disengaging this may seem counterintuitive.
-But to engage the higher thinking function you need the parasympathetic nervous system.
-This enables one to analyze the ever-changing combat situation.
+But to engage the higher thinking function, you need the parasympathetic nervous system to analyze the ever-changing combat situation.

-With the Parasympathetic in charge, you can “move on time” and in the “right way.”
-Training with music ensures proper body alignment.
+With the Parasympathetic in charge, you can “move in perfect alignment on time” and in the “right way.”
+Training with music ensures proper body.
 It facilitates fluid movement and seamless application of the techniques.
-The practitioner can control fear and anger in a combative confrontation when they combine all the elements.
-This provides a distinct advantage.
-As a result, the physical confrontation becomes a dance albeit a deadly one.
+The practitioner can control fear and anger in a combative confrontation when combining all the elements.
+It’s a distinct advantage in a combat situation.
+As a result, the physical conflict becomes a dance, albeit a deadly one.

 Silat Concealed in Plain Sight

-Many of the Western cultures that occupied Indonesia forbid the practice of their martial arts.
-Concealing their martial arts in the dance, they could practice in plain sight.
-The untrained Western eye simply saw an interesting dance.
 It does not compare with Western ballet.
-Nor, does it appear to have the punctuated movements many in the West associate with other martial arts.
+Nor does it appear to have the punctuated movements many in the West associate with other martial arts.
 The Indonesian martial artist has an unblinking stare.
-They move with unusual jerky, awkward even ugly movements by Western standards.
+They move with unusual jerky, awkward, even ugly Western standards.

 We use drumming and sacred dance as a part of the blended learning process at our weekend retreats.
 And, when possible, we prefer an open campfire.
-Fire and the drum are still excellent tools for building community.
+Fire and the drum are still excellent tools for community building.